mautic/user-documentation/docs/segments/manage_segments.rst

 .. vale on

-Since :xref:`Mautic 4` there is a check when deleting or unpublishing a Segment to ensure that it's not required as a filter by an existing Segment.
+Since :xref:`Mautic 4` there is a step when deleting or unpublishing a Segment to ensure that it's not required as a filter by an existing Segment.

 .. image:: images/deleting-used-segment.png
     :width: 300
     :alt: Screenshot deleting or unpublishing a Segment

-If you attempt to delete or unpublish a Segment which is in use by a filter in another Segment, before you delete the Segment, you get an alert message informing you that it needs to be edited.
+If you attempt to delete or unpublish a Segment which is in use by a filter in another Segment, an alert prompts you to edit the other Segment, removing the dependency before you delete the Segment. ```

+Vale fix!